 There are no set fees for funerals.
 Costs vary, depending on the cemetery or crematorium and the funeral director used.
 There are also variations in the cost of caskets and coffins and in the cost of grave plots.
-Much of the expense of a burial is associated with the burial plot.
-Depending on the cemetery, a single grave can cost from $2970 to $4800, plus an opening fee of $1485.
+Much of the expense of a burial is associated with the cost of the burial plot.
 In country areas where cemetery land is not so scarce, a plot will be cheaper.

 Labour costs are involved in opening and closing the grave and maintaining it.
 Where plots are in a lawn section, the charges will include ongoing care of the plot and may include the cost of a memorial plaque.

-Where a double grave is used, costs for the second burial will be limited to a re-opening fee: the plot itself will have been paid for at the first opening.
+Where a double grave is used, costs for the second burial will be limited to a re-opening fee only as the plot itself was paid for at the first opening.

-Different funeral directors offer different facilities and it is worth contacting more than one director to compare the costs of the services requested.
+Different funeral directors offer different facilities so more than one company should be contacted to compare the costs of the services requested.
 Different companies may charge quite differently for apparently identical services.

 If a customer wants to arrange a non-basic funeral, the funeral director must give them an itemised written quote, specifying each of the goods and services that will be provided and their costs, including the estimated costs of the necessary disbursements and any other disbursements.